Departmental Health and Safety Manual

 Faculty/Academic Employment--International Scholars

-Documents procedures necessary for international academic personnel seeking nonimmigrant status as E-3 temporary workers, H-1B temporary workers, J-1 exchange visitors, O-1 individuals with extraordinary ability, and TN NAFTA workers.
+Documents procedures necessary for international academic personnel seeking nonimmigrant status as E-3 temporary workers, H-1B temporary workers, J-1 exchange visitors, and O-1 individuals with extraordinary ability.
 May include related forms, applications and petitions.

 Retention: varies depending upon Visa type; refer to departmental schedule